 One study, in particular, focused on the difference in sperm quality between alcoholic and non-alcoholic men.
 Researchers concluded that decreased semen quality is linked to increased alcohol consumption.
 A meta-analysis of 15 studies on alcohol and its effects on male fertility found that daily alcohol consumption had a consistently negative impact on sperm morphology and volume

 Food Supplements to Support Sperm Count and Motility

 Food is the foundation of overall and sperm health, but supplements can play an important role in supporting sperm health even further.
 At CNY Fertility, we recommend Molecular Fertility for sperm count and motility.
 Specifically, we recommend:

 The Bottom Line on Foods That Increase Sperm Count and Motility

 There are many foods that increase sperm count, motility, and overall sperm health.
 Eating these specific foods and avoiding others are easy ways to improve your natural fertility and the chance of getting pregnant.

 That said, even when consuming a great diet with all of the food listed above, it can be difficult to get all of the nutrients you need in proper amounts and impossible to get nutrients like CoQ10, PQQ, and Ashwagandha.

-Because these hard to get nutrients are even better than many of the foods in this article, our experts recommend that men take a high-quality male fertility supplement like the male preconception or male preconception+ to ensure they are achieving appropriate levels of the nutrients mentioned in this article and the many others vitamins, minerals, biomolecules, and herbs that have been shown to provide the ultimate increase in male fertility.
+Because these hard to get nutrients are even better than many of the foods in this article, our experts recommend that men take a high-quality male fertility supplement like Molecular Fertility’s The Male Preconception+ to ensure they are achieving appropriate levels of the nutrients mentioned in this article and the many others vitamins, minerals, biomolecules, and herbs that have been shown to provide the ultimate increase in male fertility.